-The deep space sequences are an arcade style of space travel with constant speed and limited movement, as the object you are trying to reach slowly gets bigger.
+The deep space sequences are an arcade style of space travel with constant speed and limited movement, as the object the player is trying to reach slowly gets bigger.
 There are also trench sequences just before infiltrating enemy bases which are stark references to the trench sequence in the first-filmed Star Wars movie.
-The enemies, and yourself, use spaceships to travel between the stars.
+The enemies, and the player character, use spaceships to travel between the stars.

 All of these science fiction elements only seem to justify the action in the game, though, and don't seem to have direct relevance to the theme, other than to suggest its metaphorical aims or pseudoscientific suggestions of advanced Incan technology.